 Street Finals:

+Last weekend was mental.
 Sam Beckett is a wizard.
 Throwing 720's into runs and Kickflip Liens.
 Is he pulling forward from his forenamesake who seems to be stuck on the 540 variations?
 No diss to Bosworth.
 You can't knock a fourteen year old doing seven foot high airwalk 540's.
 Beckett's bag of lip tricks and flip tricks seems to work out for him, though.
+I'd still love to see the X Games footage where Bosworth won.

 Grove is on form - Ross and Sam may have taken the loot, but it was his weekend, undoubtedly.